Studying at the University of Verona

 The course will include frontal lessons, aiming at transmitting basic notions, integrated by cooperative learning, aiming at deepening the knowledge on specific aspects of the syllabus.
 The content of texts and lessons is coherent with the syllabus.
 Further didactic materials are available from the teacher.
 The students will be actively involved in group and individual discussions and project work under the supervision of the teacher, to promote their critical reflection on the covered topics.
 Attendance at the teaching sessions is recommended.

-During the whole academic year, in addition, the teacher will receive the students individually, at the times indicates in the website (it is not necessary to arrange specific appointments) which are constantly updated.
+During the whole academic year, in addition, the teacher will receive the students individually, at the times indicates in the website which are constantly updated.

 During the first lesson, the teacher will present the whole calendar of the didactic activities with dates and topics of the lessons, specifying the time and the rooms.